BIGJRA/BIGJRA.github.io/rejuv.md

 Real quick, fly over to Route 9.
 Head to where we fought Souta earlier, and you’ll find the MegaStone *Pidgeotite* Head south from the Rose Theater, and you’ll notice that Route 10 to the right is now open.
-We can’t do anything there yet except catch some Pokémon.
+We can’t do anything there yet except catch some Pokemon.

 Route 10